Vonage/vonage-node-sdk/README.md

 ###Get all numbers associated to the account.

-	nexmo.getNumbers(callback);
+	nexmo.getNumbers(options,callback);
+options parameter is optional. options parameter should be a Dictionary Object optionally containing the following parameters : pattern search_pattern index size
+For more details on what the above options mean refer to the Nexmo API  [documentation](https://docs.nexmo.com/tools/developer-api/account-numbers)

+Example : nexmo.getNumbers({pattern:714,index:1,size:50,search_pattern:2},consolelog);

 ###Search for MSISDN's available to purchase.

-	nexmo.searchNumbers(countryCode,pattern,callback);
+	nexmo.searchNumbers(countryCode,options,callback);

-pattern is optional, pass numbers to match in the search (eg. 1408) or a dictionary of parameters per [documentation](https://docs.nexmo.com/index.php/developer-api/number-search)
+options parameter is optional.
+They can be one of the following : number pattern to match the search (eg. 1408) Dictionary Object optionally containing the following parameters : pattern search_pattern features index size
+For more details on what the above options mean refer to the Nexmo API  [documentation](https://docs.nexmo.com/tools/developer-api/number-search)

+Ex : nexmo.searchNumbers('US',{pattern:3049,index:1,size:50,features:'VOICE',search_pattern:2},consolelog);

 ###Purchase number